tfrce/thedaywefightback/_posts/2014-02-13-the-results.md

 # custom_blog_post_style: ""
 ---

 Thanks to everyone who participated on Tuesday.
-Together we raised awareness and let our legislators know that we stand united against overreaching surveillance.
+Together we demonstrated that activists, organizations, and companies can work in unison to fight mass spying, and laid a foundation for escalation over months to come.

 Below are some numbers that quantiy how we did* on Tuesday.
 <p style="font-size: 16px; margin-top:15px">* The figures below represent a lower bound  - many people took action independently and on other sites that we aren't able to count.</p>